Data and Technology: Work Smarter, Not Harder

 Step 2: Design your Data Infrastructure

-When we reference infrastructure, we don’t mean software or IT tools.
-We’re talking about:
+When we reference infrastructure, we do not mean software or IT tools.
+We are talking about:

 - Gathering your data requirements